cale10/QA-Panel/README.md

 # QA-Panel

 QA-Panel is an innovative desktop application built with Electron, designed to streamline the process of managing questions and answers across different applications.
-It provides a seamless, context-aware interface for capturing, organizing, and retrieving information.
+It provides a seamless, context-aware interface for capturing, organizing, and retrieving information, with integrated AI capabilities powered by Ollama.

 ## Features

 - **Context-Aware Q&A Management**: Automatically associates questions and answers with the application you're currently using.
+- **AI-Powered Answers**: Generate answers automatically using Ollama's language models.
+- **Vision Model Support**: Use vision-capable models like MiniCPM-V for image-related questions.
 - **Customizable Global Shortcuts**: Quick access to key functions without interrupting your workflow.
 - **Enhanced Keyboard Navigation**: Efficiently manage your Q&A entries using keyboard shortcuts.
-- **Transparent and Frameless Interface**: Sleek, modern design that doesn't obstruct your view.
+- **Transparent and Frameless Interface**: Sleek, modern design with customizable themes.
-- **Persistent Data Storage**: Your Q&A data is automatically saved and persists between sessions.
+- **Persistent Data Storage**: Your Q&A data and settings are automatically saved and persist between sessions.
 - **Import/Export Functionality**: Easily backup or transfer your data.
-- **Customizable Appearance**: Adjust the app's look to suit your preferences.
+- **Customizable Appearance**: Adjust the app's look with light and dark themes.
 - **System Tray Integration**: Access the app quickly from your system tray.

 ## Key Shortcuts (Default)

 ### Global Shortcuts
-- Show/Hide App: `Ctrl+Shift+Space`
+- Show/Hide App: `Shift+Space`
-- Focus on New Question: `Ctrl+Shift+N`
+- Focus on New Question: `Shift+N`
 - Export Data: `Ctrl+Shift+E`
 - Import Data: `Ctrl+Shift+I`